 OpenTelemetry (informally called OTEL or OTel) is an observability framework – software and tools that assist in generating and capturing telemetry data from cloud-native software.

-OpenTelemetry aims to address the full range of observability signals across traces, metrics and logs.
+OpenTelemetry aims to address the full range of observability signals across traces, metrics and logs, and now venturing into continuous profiles.

 OpenTelemetry is a community-driven open source project, which is the result of a merge between OpenTracing and OpenCensus projects.
 As of August 2021, OpenTelemetry is a CNCF incubating project.
 In fact, the recent CNCF dev stats show that OpenTelemetry is the second most active CNCF project behind Kubernetes.